Kentucky Guardsmen Assume Authority

 |0

-This work, Kentucky Guardsmen Assume Authority [Image 14 of 14], by SPC Alex Hellmann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Kentucky Guardsmen Assume Authority, by SPC Alex Hellmann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT